rtfisher/snid_docker/README.md

 error getting credentials - err: exec: "docker-credential-desktop": executable file not found in $PATH, out:
 ```

-Fix by editing `~/.docker/config.json`, changing "credsStore" to "credStore":
+This is a known issue which you can easily fix by editing `~/.docker/config.json`, changing "credsStore" to "credStore":
 ```json
 {
     "credStore": "desktop"